 23 CFR 450.318 states that "an MPO(s), State(s), or public transportation operator(s) may undertake a multimodal, systems-level corridor or subarea planning study as part of the metropolitan transportation planning process."
 Planning studies are meant to provide the analysis, public discussion, and agency review that is necessary to identify a preferred solution.
 Some of the following planning studies require work over several years or in separate phases, due in part to staff workload but also due to the necessary processes to collect information, conduct analysis, develop options, and gather stakeholder and public input and jurisdictional approvals.

 While SKATS is not the lead agency for these studies, all these studies use federal funds and need to be listed in the regional UPWP.
-SKATS staff are usually involved in some capacity for most of these studies, either on a study's project management teams, reviewing and commenting drafts of the planning study documents, and providing land use and/or transportation data, including future year travel demand forecasts from the SKATS travel model.
-Even for studies where SKATS doesn't have specific activities, the results of the studies are of interest to SKATS as they generate recommended projects to add to the RTSP.
+SKATS staff are usually involved in some capacity for most of these studies, either on a study's project management team, reviewing and commenting drafts of the planning study documents, and providing land use and/or transportation data including future year travel demand forecasts from the SKATS travel demand model.
+Even for studies where SKATS doesn't have specific activities, the results of the studies are of interest to SKATS as they generate recommended projects to be considered for inclusion to the RTSP.

-A. Cordon Road Corridor Study and Management Plan - KN 20744
+A. Cordon Road Corridor Study and Access Management Plan - KN 20744

-The purpose of the Cordon Road Corridor Study is the development of a Cordon Road Corridor Management Plan.
-The total length of the combined Cordon/Kuebler corridor is 16.9 miles beginning at Viewcrest Drive in south Salem and ending at the Chemawa Interchange at Interstate 5 in Keizer.
-This study will focus primarily on the portion of the corridor extending from Lancaster Drive SE (south of OR22) to Hazelgreen Road NE and including Hazelgreen Road from Cordon Road to Portland Road (OR99E) and Chemawa Road to Interstate 5.
-The length of the corridor as defined is approximately 10 miles with 3 miles within the city of Salem and the other 7 miles in Marion County.
-These sections of the corridor have the most access and development pressures from adjacent land uses; hence, their selection to be addressed in this management plan.
+This work will develop a Cordon Road Corridor Study and Access Management Plan.
+The total length of the combined Cordon/Kuebler corridor is 16.9 miles (beginning at Viewcrest Drive in south Salem and ending at the Chemawa Interchange at Interstate 5 in Keizer.)
+The length of the corridor as defined for this study is approximately 10.1 miles with 2.9 miles in the city of Salem, and 7.2 miles in the county.
+The study termini are Chemawa Rd at I-5 in the north and Cordon Rd at Aumsville Hwy / Lancaster / Kuebler Rd intersection in the South.